 A naive solution (we termed Pure Slot) for obtaining class predictions is employing a shared classifier across all slots to generate per-slot predictions.
 The sum of cross-entropy losses from these predictions is then used as the assignment cost for Hungarian matching~\cite{ocl}.
 This matching result implements a set-to-set mapping between slot predictions and class labels and is then used to compute the training loss.

 However, the number of slots $N$ is fixed during training; OCL learns invalid slots~\cite{ocl} when $N$ is larger than that of practical semantics.
 Meanwhile, the slots that represent background information also increase the difficulty of matching.
-These two issues would cause a severe misalignment problem, i.e., the final classification decision does not actually represent the class object content of the image.
+These two issues would cause a severe misalignment problem, that is, the final classification decision does not actually represent the class object content of the image.
 To address these limitations (shown and ablated in Sec. \ref{sec:ans_abl}), we propose the anti-noise-slot (ANS) technique to mitigate the effects of noise (invalid and background) slots on image classification.

 Firstly, we add an MLP classifier $\varphi_{fg}$ (shared across slots) after the slot-attention encoder to implement class prediction and matching.
-To isolate the invalid slots, we consider the attention masks $A$ (shown in \refFig{fig:ANS_presentation}) a vital cue that provides rich information for the separation.
-We use a threshold $\alpha$ to determine the semantic region of $A$, and assume that to denote a valid object semantic (foreground/background unknown), the slot's attention mask should have over two consecutive pixels (corresponding to patch features) over $\alpha$.
-In this step, we use a mask $M_{inv}\in \mathbb{R}^{N\times1}$ for the invalid slot separation.
+To isolate invalid slots, we consider the attention masks $A$ (shown in \refFig{fig:ANS_presentation}) a vital cue that provides rich information for separation.
+We use a threshold $\alpha$ to determine the semantic region of $A$, and assume that to denote a valid object semantic (foreground/background agnostic), the slot's attention mask should have over two consecutive pixels (corresponding to patch features) over $\alpha$.
+In this step, we use a mask $M_{inv}\in \mathbb{R}^{N\times1}$ for the separation of the invalid slots:

 Next, we add another shared MLP classifier $\varphi_{nz}$ (shown in \refFig{fig:overview} (2)) to accurately discriminate noise slots.
 In each classification training step, we get the mask of null slots (not matched with any object class in the label $\mathbf{L}$), and take a union with $M_{inv}$.
 This way, we build up the pseudo label $M_{nz}\in\mathbb{R}^N$ and train $\varphi_{nz}\in$ with the noise loss $L_{nz}$: